+Dublin San Ramon Services District (DSRSD) Board and Committee meetings are open to the public.
 It can be confusing and even intimidating the first time you attend a DSRSD Board or Committee meeting, especially if you’ve never attended other formal public meetings such as a city council or school board meeting.
 These tips will help you understand the process and know when to speak up.
 It’s your right to express your opinion on matters of District business with your elected Boardmembers.
-In doing so, keep in mind that they want to hear from you and value your input.
+They want to hear from you and value your input.

 What's on the Agenda?

 Each item on the Agenda is numbered.
 Use the bookmarks in the online Agenda Packet to find the documents that relate to each item.
 For Board meetings, there will be a Summary & Recommendation document for any item that will be discussed individually by the Board.
 Staff prepares this document to summarize the topic and any recommendations to the Board.
 For Committee meetings, a Staff Report or Memo usually fulfills the same purpose.
 It’s a good idea to print your own copies of any documents of interest because very few will be available at the meeting.
 To receive meeting agendas by email, subscribe to eNotifications.

 Time is always reserved for public comment on any matter of concern to you and within the District’s jurisdiction.
 If you want to speak during a Board meeting, fill out a blue speaker card as soon as you arrive.
 These are available on the small table just inside the Boardroom door.
 Give your card to the District Secretary prior to addressing the Board.
 Feel free to walk up to her quietly during the meeting.
 She sits on the right side of the dais.